Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 **14.7 Conclusion**

 - There have been two approaches to the study of consciousness
-  - Mysterians who don’t believe that the hard problem of consciousness can be studied.
+  - Mysterians who don’t believe that the hard problem of consciousness can be studied
   - Scientists who believe that consciousness can be fully explained
 - The problem consciousness faces now is similar to the problem of vitalism in biology.